 The University of Houston wants to support undergraduate and graduate students by enhancing their hands-on experience.
 But what do you do if you don’t have enough labs?

-The Multidisciplinary Research & Engineering Building (MREB) will be a free-standing facility, housing many key functions for both the Division of Research and the Cullen College of Engineering.
+The Durga D. and Sushila Agrawal Engineering Research Building (previously known as the Multidisciplinary Research & Engineering Building—MREB) is a free-standing facility, housing many key functions for both the Division of Research and the Cullen College of Engineering.

-It’ll include proteomic, protemic, and engineering labs.
-There’ll be a high-field nuclear magnetic resonance spectrometer lab, a multi-dimensional imaging and computation training facility, a visualizing lab, and a server room for the computational center.
+It comprises proteomic, protemic, and engineering labs as well as a high-field nuclear magnetic resonance spectrometer lab, a multi-dimensional imaging and computation training facility, a visualizing lab, and a server room for the computational center.

-This new facility will give some immediate relief for other research labs on campus, and its open shell space will be located strategically to allow for future growth opportunities.
+This new facility provides immediate relief for other research labs on campus and includes a strategically located, open shell space to allow for future growth opportunities.